Can you help us create good registries?

 Who can provide input?

 To make sure that the survey will be valuable for our advocacy work, we need as many people as possible to answer!
-People from all countries can provide input as long as they can read and understand English.
-The deadline is 19th of August 2019.
+People from all countries can provide input as long as you can read and understand one of the nine languages available.
+Please indicate in the form which country you are from, to make it easier for ERN BOND to interpret the results.

 Keeping medicines safe